rugglesbohannon/Bitcoin-Research-Project/Yorng/index.md

 **Another Visualization**

-This visualization shows us the concetration(heatmap) of the areas around the world in which the places you can spend bitcoin are.
+This visualization shows us the concentration (heatmap) of the areas around the world in which the places you can spend bitcoin are.

+**Comparison of the graphs of Miner Rewards and Bitcoin Market Cap**

+Bitcoin is the only company to take the least amount of time to reach the 1 trillion dollar market capital value.

+The simple law of supply and demand states that if the supply is high, while demand stays constant, the prices will drop.

+Does this apply to how much bitcoin is mined everyday?

+Let's take a look at the graphs of bitcoin market cap and the miner rewards

+This is the miner rewards graph:

+{% include_relative Visualizations/ww-minerrewards.html %}

+This is the graph of the total market cap of bitcoin:

+{% include_relative Visualizations/ww-btcminercap.htmll %}

+**Jupyter notebook**
+[This](Bitcoin.ipynb) is my jupyter nootebook.